chee/lima/README.md

 ### options

-the syntax is inspired by `org-mode`.
+the syntax is inspired by `org-mode`. we add a meta line of options after codeblocks to provide instructions to lima on how the block should be tangled.

 ```markdown
 # welcome to my file